 I was wandering around North St. Louis this last Saturday when I spotted the spire of the most interesting church I had seen in a long time.
 It turns out it was St. Augustine, a long closed parish church in a nebulous area west of Parnell, the northern extension of Jefferson Ave.
 I was awestruck at the sheer size of the abandoned church, and the surrounding desolation gave the entire neighborhood and church the look of a ruined German village.

 I felt like I was starting to dwell too long in the neighborhood, so I took off after getting what I felt were mediocre pictures of the church.
 More images of St. Augustine can be seen at the Built St. Louis website.
 Rather curiously, the adjacent parish house seemed to be (legally) occupied when I passed by.
-The block directly across the street, as seen in this satellite image, is completely empty; perhaps it could serve one day as a grand public square in a revitalized neighborhood.
+The block directly across the street is completely empty; perhaps it could serve one day as a grand public square in a revitalized neighborhood.